By Lora O’Brien

 Why we love Amelia: Not only does she have a successful cookbook, she also has a series of seriously cheap e-books that you can get from Amazon for a modest 99p!

 Favourite recipe: Rainbow salad in a jar.
 SO easy to make and a great food for lunch boxes.
 Get the recipe here

 10. Veggie Chef

 Bio: He’s been hailed as the Heston Blumenthal of the vegetarian world for his attention to detail and innovative designs on the plate, and chef Eddie Shepherd sure is making a name for himself.
 Eddie’s simplistic plates may look as though you’d be reaching for the bread basket in-between servings, but it’s this modern minimalism that has gained him his success.
 Not only does he have a blog, an online shop and a series of e-books making fine dining easily accessible to those wanting to try their hand at it, but he also holds regular supper clubs.

-Why we love Eddie: In a world where we’re used to seeing male chefs serving up slabs of meat it’s so refreshing to find a chef as enthusiastic about food that just so happens to shy away from meat.
+Why we love Eddie: In a world where we’re used to seeing male chefs serving up slabs of meat, it’s so refreshing to find a chef as enthusiastic about food that just so happens to shy away from dead animals.
 Kudos!

 Cookbooks: Eddie has a collection of e-books under his belt, his most recent one being titled Modern Vegetarian Chef.